Work Life Integration

 - Repeat Monday through Friday

-- Saturday and Sunday – spend your two days off trying to cram in everything that you didn’t have time to do during the week.
-Go to the gym, grocery shop, pay bills, socialise, spend time with the kids etc.
+- Spend your two days off trying to cram in everything that you didn’t have time to do during the week.

 - Back to step one and repeat endlessly.